benjaminapetersen/lunch-and-learn-algorithms/README.md

 # lunch-and-learn-algorithms

-- Also: `../algorithm-study` for another repository of my studying algorithms.
+- Originally: `../algorithm-study`, renamed for consistency with my general pattern for "study" style project repos.